microsoft/api-guidelines/graph/GuidelinesGraph.md

 </EnumType>
 ```

+Additionally speaking, depending on the situation, a nullable enum can very likely be avoided by adding a `none` member.

 #### Flag Enums or Collection of Enums

 In case an enum can have multiple values at the same time the tentation is to model the property as a collection of Enums: